 The feeling that your loved one’s death was senseless or meaningless may ultimately lead you to ask THE question:

 “Why did they have to die?
 Why did this happen to me?
 Who is at fault?
 What can I do to prevent this from happening again?”

 As you search for meaning, you may find that you blame yourself or someone else for the death.
 As bad as it feels to believe you are personally responsible for the death, or to believe that someone else is responsible, it may feel even worse to grapple with the possibility that bad things happen at random.

-Assumptions about the self as worthy refer to one’s perceptions that they are good, fortunate and lucky, and deserving of only good things.
-These self-perceptions can lead a person to believe that they are worthy, decent, and capable people.
-The experience of trauma and victimization can cause a person to question their sense-of-self and to feel helpless, out of control, and, in an effort to make sense of the world, deserving of the trauma or loss.
+Assumptions about the self as worthy refer to one’s perceptions that they are good, fortunate/lucky, and deserving of only good things.
+The experience of trauma and victimization can cause a person to question their sense-of-self and to feel helpless, out of control, and—in an effort to make sense of the world—deserving of the trauma or loss.